LSeu-Open/Lab-Libraries/Tutorials/Introduction-to-Version-Control-System.md

 #### Introduction to GitLab

-GitLab is another popular hosting platform that supports both Git and Mercurial repositories.
+GitLab is a popular hosting platform for Git repositories.
 It offers a comprehensive set of features for managing the entire software development lifecycle, from planning and coding to testing and deployment.
+(GitLab itself does not support Mercurial; the separate [Heptapod](https://heptapod.net/) fork adds Mercurial support.)

 #### Creating a GitLab Account